bartaxyz/prefixfree-plugins/README.md

 }

 // random color from #888 to #999
-// Hexadecimal color isn't supported.
+// Hexadecimal color is not supported.
 You can use only decimal values.
 .some-class-2 {
 	background: #random(888, 999);
 }